 Surgical interventions to treat stress incontinence are designed to improve closure of the sphincter or support the bladder neck.
 Surgical options include:

 - Retropubic colposuspension.
 This surgical procedure — done laparoscopically or by abdominal incision — uses sutures attached either to ligaments or to bone to lift and support tissues near the bladder neck and upper portion of the urethra.
-This is often used in combination with other procedures to treat women with stress incontinence who also have a bladder that has dropped down (prolapsed).
+This is often used in combination with other procedures to treat a woman with stress incontinence who also has a bladder that has dropped down (prolapsed).

 - Sling procedure.
 This is the most common procedure performed in women with stress urinary incontinence.
 In this procedure, the surgeon uses the person's own tissue, synthetic material (mesh), or animal or donor tissue to create a sling or hammock that supports the urethra.
 Slings are also used for men with sphincteric leakage.
 The technique uses a mesh sling and may ease symptoms of stress incontinence in some men.

 - Inflatable artificial sphincter.
-This surgically implanted device is more often used to treat men.
+This surgically implanted device is primarily used to treat men, but can be used for women in some rare cases.
 A cuff, which fits around the upper portion of the urethra, replaces the function of the sphincter.
 Tubes connect the cuff to a pressure-regulating balloon in the pelvic region and a manually operated pump in the scrotum.
-While rarely used in the U.S. in women, if the device is implanted in a woman, the pump is in the labia.
+Although rare, if the device is implanted in a woman, the pump is in the labia.

 - Hayder D. The effects of urinary incontinence on sexuality: Seeking an intimate partnership.
 Journal of Wound, Ostomy, and Continence Nursing.
 2012;39:539.